Is claiming UC the best option?

 - For some people Universal Credit pays less than the Tax Credits and/or Housing Benefit they have been getting and so you could find that in the long run you end up worse off.

 - More deductions for debts can be taken from a Universal Credit payment than from a Tax Credit or Housing Benefit payment – these will reduce how much you receive every month.
-Although some repayments have currently been suspended, these will start back again in the future.

 - If you do find yourself worse off there’s no going back!